Polydile/dile-components/packages/dile-social-icon/README.md

 # @dile/dile-social-icon

-Web component to display icons from the main social networks and communities, based on LitElement.
+Web component to display icons from the main social networks and communities, based on Lit.

 ## Usage